AlexAdrian-Hamazaki/Pseudobulk_Function_Pipeline/README.md

 ```

-Next, use the provided `environment.yml` file to build the conda environment:
+Next, use the provided `environment.yml` file to build and activate the conda environment:

 ```
-conda env create --file environment.yml
+conda env create --file environment.yml conda activate PseudoPipelineEnv

 ```